Kingdom of Niumi: Etymology and terminology

 The first written record of the name ‘Niumi’ was in 1455/1456 by Venetian explorer Alvise Cadamosto, who recorded ‘Gnumimenssa’, or in other words ‘Niumi Mansa’ or King of Niumi.
 In Diogo Gomes’s voyage, the name ‘Nomyans’ is recorded.
 In old French writings, the ‘Ny’ is written as ‘Gn’, for instance with ‘Gnomy’ on Delisle's map of 1726.
 Locally, inhabitants refer to two areas – Niumi Bato and Niumi Banta – the seaside and upland areas of Niumi respectively.
 According to sociologist David P. Gamble, Niumi is pronounced Nyoomi, with a long ‘O’, and was written this way by linguist Gordon Innes.
 Some people also pronounce it Nyuumi, with a ‘U’ sound.
 In government publications it is written as ‘Niumi’.
+The word 'Niumi' likely means 'shore.'

 From the 17th century to the 1890s, the kingdom was also referred to as ‘Barra’.
 Barra was the first port on the north bank of the Gambia River.
 The name likely derives from the Portuguese term for a harbor entrance, but may also originate from the word ‘bar’ (French: barre), as a bar of shifting sand was characteristic to other river mouths in the region, such as in Senegal.
 When the Protectorate was established in 1897, the word ‘Niumi’ came back into use.